esyede/rakit/packages/docs/data/urls.md

 $url = URL::home();
 ```

-This method will return the URL to the application's home page.
-If you have a named route `'home'`,
-it will use the URL from that route.
-If not, it will return the base URL.
+It uses the named route `'home'` when there is one, and the base URL otherwise.

 #### Creating a URL from the base URL: